Joel Massie came home from school last week only to realize something was different. His father was no longer around.

 “He’s been with me for 13 years, because I was born with him, of course.
 And for those 13 years, he’s been kind, happy and loving,” Joel told WPIX TV.
 “It’s been sad, stressing.
 We’ve been fighting for the past week and a half to stay.”

-Arino Massie is a Chinese Christian who lived in Indonesia, but missed a deadline to apply for amnesty shortly after his arrival in the U.S.
+Arino Massie is a Chinese Christian who lived in Indonesia, but missed a deadline to apply for asylum shortly after his arrival in the U.S.

 After he overstayed his tourist visa, Massie was ordered to leave the country in 2006.
 However, the Reformed Church of Highland Park struck a deal with Immigration and Customs Enforcement to allow him three other Indonesian-born Christians stays of removal if they checked in with ICE every year.